 Acne Clinical Research

-As common as acne is, many people take it for granted.
-Unfortunately, there are some who deal with more chronic cases of acne that are hard to treat.
-We conduct acne clinical trials at our clinic in DeLand, because we’re looking to find better ways of treating and preventing acne for these people.
-This skin condition can be managed effectively unless it’s well understood.
+Acne is a mostly cosmetic issue, so it’s often overlooked by the general public.
+Unfortunately, some people develop more chronic cases of acne that are much harder to treat.
+We conduct acne clinical trials at our clinic in DeLand, because we’re looking to find better ways of treating and preventing acne for those in need.
+This skin condition can’t be managed effectively unless it’s well understood.

 Acne happens to be the most common skin condition in the country.
 The pimples and other blemishes occur as a result of hair follicles that get clogged with dead skin cells and oil.
 For this reason, acne can appear all over the body from your face down your back to your legs.
 Anyone who watches television has probably seen countless advertisements for various acne treatments, but this condition can be tricky to say the least.